LaynMDream/whitecat_crossplateform/README.md

 If you are french, for how to use git a tuto is at http://www.le-chat-noir-numerique.fr/whitecat/dokuwiki/doku.php?id=recettes_pour_git

-This two folder must cloned or copy inside the whitecat_crossplateform folder but you may find some lighter Prebuilds for this two repository for your environement at :
+This two folder must cloned or copy inside the whitecat_crossplateform folders but you may find some lighter Prebuilds for this two repository for your environement and DEVKIT at : http://www.le-chat-noir-numerique.fr/coding/